Israel-09/alx-low_level_programming/0x00-hello_world/README.md

-0-preprocessor contains a bash script that executes a c file and renames the output 1-compiler is a bash script that compiles a c filr but does not link it.
+2-assembler is a script that runs the preprocessor but not assembler